Becoming a Patient in Pennsylvania

 - Use dried leaf or whole plant marijuana

 - Utilize medical marijuana in the workplace while performing specific dangerous activities

 The only types of medical cannabis allowed initially are pills, oils, gels, creams, ointments, tinctures, liquid, and non-whole plant forms for administration through vaporization.
 Dispensaries cannot sell edibles, but medical cannabis products could be mixed into food or drinks to facilitate ingestion by a patient in a facility or residence.
 Vaporization is allowed, and smoking is prohibited.
-Following the issuance of the board’s report, DOH could promulgate a rule that would allow patient access to dry leaf cannabis.

 Patients registered for medical cannabis in another state are not allowed access to medical cannabis in Pennsylvania.